Racism in Quebec: Dual condition of minority and majority among Francophones

 Historically, the relationship between Quebec and the rest of Canada has seen racism evolve, particularly due to the shift of Francophones in Quebec transitioning from being a minority (French Canadians) to becoming the majority (identified as Quebeckers or Québécois).
 The enduring tension between Francophone and English-speaking Canadians has shaped inter-ethnic relations, often structured in a hierarchical manner, known as the 'vertical mosaic'.
-The dynamics between these two pivotal groups, sometimes colored by neo-racism, have considerably influenced their stance on immigration and indigenous matters.
+The dynamics between these two pivotal groups, sometimes coloured by neo-racism, have considerably influenced their stance on immigration and indigenous matters.

 In the context of the 1960s Quebec, where ethnic and social divisions demarcated Francophones from English speakers, some French Canadians harbored reservations towards immigrants.
 These immigrants, aiming for upward social mobility, predominantly assimilated into the English-speaking community.
 During this era, English speakers predominated in Montreal's economic spheres, occupied prime residential locations, and held a notable presence across Canada.
 They also established comprehensive systems to assimilate immigrants into their community.
 French Canadians, viewing themselves as an oppressed 'minority', saw immigration as a looming threat inadequately managed by the Quebec government.
 Hence, Quebec sought to play an active role in selecting and integrating immigrants into the Francophone majority, envisioning immigration as a tool to offset the demographic and linguistic dwindling of Francophones in North America.

 Subsequently, the shift of Francophones to a 'majority' status steered a prevailing civic and intercultural narrative about the assimilation of immigrants into the majority community.
 With the ascendancy of the Parti Québécois in 1976, the normative rhetoric began to move away from its formerly combative and anti-colonial tones.
 By the late 1980s, marked by the advent of neoliberalism, discourses critically analyzing oppressive power dynamics virtually vanished.
 The emphasis pivoted from highlighting the 'oppressive relations' endured by minority factions (including historically marginalized Francophone French-Canadians) to assimilating these minorities into the newfound Francophone majority.
 The narrative of minority emancipation transformed into one of majority national affirmation.
 Between the 1980s and 2006, racism, as a subject, became notably absent from Quebec's normative dialogues, only making sporadic appearances in official policies.
 For an extended period, conceding the presence of racism through public stances was tantamount to admitting the failure of Quebec's assimilation model.
 Yet, the "reasonable accommodation" discourse (2006–08) underscored the negative impacts of Quebec-Canada dynamics on ethnic minorities' treatment.

 This "reasonable accommodation" discourse, persisting over two years in Quebec's media, highlighted the repercussions of the power dynamics between Quebec and Canada on the treatment of ethnic minorities.
 The debate unearthed prevalent perceptions among Montreal's inhabitants and those in other Quebec regions, exposing certain gaps in their understanding of immigration realities, as well as initiatives geared towards integration and human rights.